QAston/md-wiki-public/software-eng/windows/windows.md

 ### generic windows shortcuts
 * text editing
     * ctrl-left - move to beginning of prev word
-    * ctrl-right - move to beginning of next word
+    * ctrl-right - move to end of next word
     * ctrl-backspace - delete prev word
     * ctrl-delete - delete next word
     * ctrl-up - move to beginning of a paragraph